We grow Southeast Asian leadership through social empowerment in arts, advocacy and reimagination.

-We're looking for up to 10 changemakers who are able to work collectively and collaboratively using artistic mediums including but not limited to writing, visual arts, movement, music, and performance that will engage communities on Southeast Asian issues.
-The finished outcome will be in the form of a virtual or socially distant event and digital and print zine.
-The program will be mainly virtual with a possible opportunity for in-person engagement.
+We're looking for up to 20 changemakers who are able to work collectively and collaboratively using artistic mediums including but not limited to writing, visual arts, movement, digital art, music, and performance that will engage communities on Southeast Asian issues.
+Cohort members are welcome from all over the country, as all activities will take place online.
+The finished outcome will be in the form of a virtual community recital and digital and print zine publication.
+The program will be 100% virtual, with materials shipped to all participants.

 $1,000 per participant at the end of program completion.

 - All changemakers will learn topics in arts, advocacy, and community issues that impact the Southeast Asian diaspora.

 - All changemakers will be provided with professional development tools and training.